Why You Should Outsource and How To Get Started

 In Habit #1 of 8 Habits of Highly Productive People, I shared that you should ruthlessly cut away the unimportant tasks and focus on the important ones.
 That’s the same thing I proposed in The Superstar Effect.

 Most people have the mentality that they don’t need to outsource because they can do everything.
-Remember, the more low-impact tasks you outsource, the more time you have to do higher value stuff.
+Remember, the more low-value tasks you outsource, the more time you have to do higher value stuff.
 It all boils down to this: Outsource → More free time → More time to do higher value work → Ability to achieve more results.

 If you are outsourcing as part of your business, the last step should ultimately lead to an increase in revenue, which can then offsets whatever cost you incur from outsourcing.